-Based on Staff's review of Cascade's application for reauthorization, Staff concludes that the proposal represents an appropriate use of deferred accounting under ORS 757.259.
-Further, Staff believes that the Company's applications, in light of the provisions of Order No. 20-401, support Staff's goals of ensuring that both customers and the Company are sufficiently protected from the impacts of the COVID-19 pandemic.
+Based on Staff's review of Avista's applications for reauthorization, Staff concludes that the proposals represent an appropriate use of deferred accounting under ORS 757.259.
+Further, Staff believes that the Company's applications, in light of the provisions of

+Order No. 20-401, supports Staff's goals of ensuring that both customers and the Company are sufficiently protected from the impacts of the COVID-19 pandemic.